vrchatapi/vrchatapi-python/docs/WorldsApi.md

 Get World by ID

 Get information about a specific World.
+Works unauthenticated but when so will always return `0` for certain fields.

 ### Example